el-afro/el-afro.github.io/README.md

 ## About the Project

 Visualizing Counter Strike Esports is an attempt to give both players of the game and fans the ability to engage with and understand the complexity of factors influencing matches between the best teams and players in the world.
-Using our website, users
+Using our website, users can...
 * Use the Head to Head match predictor to see how teams from the top 30 compare
 * Use the Player Stats page to take a more indepth look at players from the top 30 teams
 * Use the More Info page to learn how to navigate and use the website